-Geographical Area: North Pacific Ocean Method of Capture: Pole & line and Troll/Jig recognised that this fishery represents a small proportion of the total fishing pressure on this stock.
+Species: Geographical Area: Method of Capture: Stock Albacore tuna Thunnus alalunga North Pacific Ocean Pole & line and Troll/Jig The stock under assessment is the North Pacific albacore stock.
+It is Stock recognised that this fishery represents a small proportion of the total fishing pressure on this stock.
 As a consequence the status of the North Pacific stock as a whole is assessed, together with fishing practices and consequences within the AAFA pole & line and troll/jig fleet only.
+Management: Albacore occur within the jurisdictions of both the Inter-American Tropical Tuna Commission (IATTC) and the Commission for the Conservation and Management of Highly Migratory Fish Stocks in the Western and Central Client Group: Pacific Ocean (WCPFC).
+When operating in the U.S. EEZ the U.S. fishery is under domestic management of the Pacific Fishery Management Council.
+AAFA member vessels and vessels recognised by AAFA.
+Any vessels joining the unit of certification must recognise any requirements of MSC certification applied to AAFA vessels.